About COTA ACT

 COTA ACT provides a range of direct services which are partly supported through membership contributions.
 These services include:

-- Assisting older people to access appropriate and affordable housing and aged care, through our Housing Options Advisor.
+- Assisting older people to access appropriate housing and aged care, through our Housing Options Advisor.

 - Administering the Seniors Card Directory and the ACT Seniors Card.

-- Publishing advice for older drivers, through the Older Drivers’ Handbook.
+- Publishing advice for older drivers, through the Older Drivers’ Handbook and A Guide to Getting around Canberra.

 - Offering health and lifestyle information through our Community Education programs. run by Peer Educators.